oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 <img src="/assets/images/hash-function-multiplication.png" alt="Hash function (multiplication method)" width="100%"/>

 Unlike the division method, the value of `m` (the size of the hash table) is not crucial for the efficiency of the hash table.
-However, it involves more number of operations than the division method.
+However, it involves more operations than the division method.

 ```js
 function hashFn (key) => Math.floor(m * (key * A % 1));